 There is research that’s being done to show how the endocannabinoid system (ECS) can play an important role in affecting our fear, anxiety, and repetitive behaviours.
 The question now becomes; does it have any effect on obsessive-compulsive disorder?
 Could cannabis-based products be the solution many people with OCD are looking for?
-This article hopes to explore the relationship between weed and OCD.
-These types of questions are frequently asked at Apollo and others in Medical Cannabis Toronto.
+These types of questions are frequently asked at Apollo and this article hopes to explore the relationship between weed and OCD.

 An article that was published in Cannabis and Cannabinoid Research, scientists from the Weil Cornell Medical College and Columbia University examined the possibility of cannabis resolving some, if not all, the symptoms of OCD.
 Their report provided an overview of the complex function of the ECS.
 They examined the different evidence gathered that imply ECS might play a significant role when it comes to obsessive-compulsive disorder.